CPJPRINCE/opex_manifest_generator/README.md

 - `--log-level [{DEBUG`, `INFO`, `WARNING`, `ERROR}]`: Set the logging level (default: INFO)
 - `--log-file [LOG_FILE]`: Optional path to write logs to a file (default: stdout)
+- `-v`, `--verbose`: Set whether to output log stream instead of progress bar during processing, default is True (will not output log stream, will show progress bar)Enable to display log stream but disable progress bar
 - `-o [OUTPUT]`, `--output [OUTPUT]`: Sets the output of the meta folder to send any generated files (Remove Empty, Fixity List, Autoref Export) to.
 Can be used in conjunction with --disable-meta-dir to set output location without generating meta directory.
 - `--disable-meta-dir`: Set whether to disable the creation of a 'meta' directory for generated files, default behaviour is to always generate this directory